devinkr/js-array-methods/readme.md

 }

 // with a named function
-[1, 2, 10, 20, 3, -1, 12].sort(compareNumbers)
+[111, 2, 10, 20, 3, -1, 12].sort(compareNumbers)
 // => [-1, 1, 2, 3, 10, 12, 20]

 // with an anonymous function
-[1, 2, 10, 20, 3, -1, 12].sort((a, b) => a - b)
+[111, 2, 10, 20, 3, -1, 12].sort((a, b) => a - b)
 // => [-1, 1, 2, 3, 10, 12, 20]
 ```

 How would we write a compare function to sort our capitals from most northern to most southern?

-### Looking Forward: Callbacks (5 minutes / 2:15)
+### Looking Forward: Callbacks (5 minutes / 2:25)

-While array traversal methods are a very common example of higher-order functions, an even more common time that we want to pass functions as arguments to other functions is called a callback.
+While array iteration methods are a very common example of higher-order functions, an even more common time that we want to pass functions as arguments to other functions is called a callback.

 These are ideas we'll cover in depth in a couple of classes but consider the following at a high level as a primer.